jpsypek/front-house-notes/README.md

 3. run rails db:seed to seed the db
 4. run rails s to run the backend server
 5. git clone this repo
-6. run lite-server to frontend server
+6. run npm start to frontend server

 ## Authors